-Studying abroad
+Studying Abroad

-Requirements for moving abroad
+Requirements for Traveling Abroad

 - You must be enrolled in the School of Pharmacy before you leave

-- You need to pass your academic year
+- You must pass your academic year

 Planning Your Trip

 - To choose courses that are as similar as possible to those at your home university, you should review the course catalogs ofpartner universities on their websites.
 After reviewing the courses, you should contact the faculty members responsible for your chosen destination, who are designated as coordinators.
 The coordinator will help you prepare your learning agreement.
-This agreement will outline all the courses you must take and pass under the same conditions as a student at the host university.
+This agreement will outline all the courses you must take and complete under the same conditions as a student at the host university.
 The agreement must be signed by the student, the coordinators from both universities, and the director of the academic year you have chosen to study abroad.
 This document will serve as a reference and guarantee for both your home and host universities.

-During your stay
+During the stay

 During their exchange, students must notify the BRI of any changes to their academic agreement by emailing Ms. Fleur Lorrain.